mobilecoinofficial/forest/echopay/README.md

-The bot has a couple capabilities which we will Illustrate:
+The bot has a couple capabilities which we will Illustrate